JetBrains/teamcity-documentation/topics/upgrade.md

 In case of an automatic update failure, perform the following to restore your TeamCity to the state prior to the update:

 1. Stop your TeamCity server if it is running.
-2. In your [TeamCity Home Directory](teamcity-home-directory.md) directory, remove the folders with the same name as the ones in the `<[TeamCity Home Directory](teamcity-home-directory.md)>/.old` directory.
+2. In your [TeamCity Home Directory](teamcity-home-directory.md) directory, remove the directories with the same name as the ones in the `<[TeamCity Home Directory](teamcity-home-directory.md)>/.old` directory.
 3. Copy the contents of the `<[TeamCity Home Directory](teamcity-home-directory.md)>/.old` directory to the `<TeamCity server home>` directory.
 4. Start the TeamCity server.